-Do not program the HomeLink® Universal Transceiver with the vehicle parked in the garage.
+Do not program HomeLink® with the vehicle parked in the garage.

 Note: Your vehicle may require the ignition switch to be turned to the ACC position for programming and/or operation of the HomeLink®.
 It is also recommended that a new battery be placed in the hand-held transmitter of the device being programmed to HomeLink® for quicker training and accurate transmission of the radio-frequency signal.